 With its fragrant, bright yellow blossoms, the jonquil flower (Narcissus jonquilla) has long been a favorite mid-spring bloomer.
 A native of Spain and Portugal, jonquils — sometimes called narcissus or rush daffodils — are associated with the Greek myth of Narcissus.
-Here we’ll take you through everything you need to know about Jonquil flower meaning and symbolism, their history and origins, uses and benefits, plus learn about their cultural significance around the world today.
+Here, we’ll take you through everything you need to know about Jonquil flower meaning and symbolism, their history and origins, and their cultural significance around the world today.

 Jonquil Flower Meaning – The Essentials